-Read time: 1 minute
+Read time: 3 minutes

-This topic explains the three built-in roles that come with every LaunchDarkly project, and how they relate to each other.
+This topic explains the built-in roles that come with every LaunchDarkly project, and how they relate to each other.

-|Readers can see information in LaunchDarkly, but can't modify it.
-This role is perfect for members of your organization that need visibility into your feature flags, but shouldn’t be able to modify rollout rules or administer the system.|
+Readers can view information in LaunchDarkly, but can't modify it.
+This role is for members of your organization who need visibility into your feature flags, but shouldn’t be able to modify rollout rules or administrative settings.

 Writers can make changes to LaunchDarkly that impact what the platform does.
 For example, they can modify feature flags, metrics, environments, projects, and more.
 They can’t add new account members to the account or manage your payment method or plans.
-This role is appropriate for account members who need the ability to configure how your organization's feature flags work.|
+This role is for members who need the ability to configure your organization's feature flags.

-Admins can do anything in LaunchDarkly except modify which account member has the owner role.
-There can be multiple admins in a LaunchDarkly project.|
+Admins can do anything in LaunchDarkly except modify which account member has the Owner role.
+You can have multiple Admins in your LaunchDarkly account.

 Owners have absolute power over your entire LaunchDarkly account, including the ability to add or remove the Admin role from other account members, or to remove the Owner role from themselves and assign it to someone else.